Kajvdh/chameleon/README.md

 Yes, I also know that there are some passwords hidden in the code ;) They don't work anymore so what's the point in replacing them by placeholders anyway ¯\\_(ツ)_/¯

+# Features
+- LightIRC chat generator
+- Fallback to HTML5 on mobile devices
+- Forced redirect to HTML5
+- Gravatar Support
+- imgur support for image uploads
+- Anope Cpanel intergration
+- Register with your chat nickname
+- Channel register
+- Easy to maintain

 # KiwiIRC added and support for Gravatar

 KiwiIRC has been added, flash will stop support at the end of december, so KiwiIRC has been added inside of Chameleon.